meteor/meteor/v3-docs/docs/packages/accounts-2fa.md

 - "2FA code must be informed [no-2fa-code]" if a 2FA code was not provided.
 - "Invalid 2FA code [invalid-2fa-code]" if the provided 2FA code is invalid.

-<h2 id="integrating-auth-package">How to integrate an Authentication Package with accounts-2fa</h2>
+## Integrating an Authentication Package with accounts-2fa {#integrating-auth-package}

 To integrate this package with any other existing Login method, it's necessary following two steps: